0xAX/asm/content/asm_2.md

 ### Stack

-We can not dive into assembly programming without understanding one of the crucial concepts of the `x86_64` (and other) architectures — the [stack](https://en.wikipedia.org/wiki/Stack_(abstract_data_type).
+We can not dive into assembly programming without understanding one of the crucial concepts of the `x86_64` (and other) architectures — the [stack](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)).
 The stack is a specific memory area in a program that is accessed in a last-in, first-out (LIFO) pattern.

 A processor has a very limited number of registers.
 As we already know, an `x86_64` processor provides access to only 16 general purpose registers.
-This number is very limited.
 Often, we may need more – or even much more space – to store data.
 One way to solve this issue is by using the program's stack.
 We can look at the stack as the usual memory area but with one significant difference – its access pattern.

 In the usual [RAM](https://en.wikipedia.org/wiki/Random-access_memory) model, we can access any byte of memory accessible to our user-level application.
 However, the stack is accessed using a last-in, first-out (LIFO) pattern.
 Two specific instructions are used to interact with the stack: one to push a value into it and another to pop a value from it: